Herschel Grynszpan: Paris

 Grynszpan attended a state primary school until 1935 (when he was 14) and later said that he left school because Jewish students were already facing discrimination.
 He was an intelligent, sensitive and easily-provoked youth whose few close friends found him too touchy.
 Grynszpan was an active member of the Jewish youth sports club, Bar-Kochba Hanover.
 When he left school, his parents decided that there was no future for him in Germany and tried to arrange for his emigration to the British Mandate of Palestine.
 With financial assistance from Hanover's Jewish community, Grynszpan was sent to a yeshiva (rabbinical seminary) in Frankfurt and studied Hebrew and the Torah; he was, by all accounts, more religious than his parents.
 After eleven months, he left the yeshiva, returned to Hanover and applied to emigrate to Palestine.
 The local Palestine emigration office told Grynszpan that he was too young and would have to wait a year.
 He and his parents decided that he should go to Paris and live with his uncle and aunt, Abraham and Chawa Grynszpan, instead.
-Grynszpan obtained a Polish passport and German residence permit and received permission to leave Germany for Belgium, where another uncle (Wolf Grynszpan) lived.
+Grynszpan obtained a Polish passport and German residence permit and received permission to leave Germany and go to Belgium, where another uncle (Wolf Grynszpan) lived.
 He did not intend to remain in Belgium and entered France illegally in September 1936.
 (Grynszpan could not enter France legally because he had no financial support; Jews were not permitted to take money from Germany.)